 Smith Street between North Eugene and Smith Streets: The landscape design of this section adjacent to Greenway at Fisher Park Apartments features innovative stormwater treatment facilities.
 The tree wells will improve water quality by filtering storm water and cleaning rainwater run-off through specially constructed soil in the tree well.
 The tree wells look like normal planting beds, except that the plants are situated below ground level.
 This allows for enough time for the soil and plants to do their work, and for the water to drain properly.

-Woven Works Park at Tradition Cornerstone: Woven Works Park has a series of pathways through the cornerstone site that include concrete walking paths and gravel paths that lead to the various elements of play and focal piece called Revolution Cone.
+Woven Works Park at Tradition Cornerstone: Woven Works Park has a series of pathways through the cornerstone site that include winding concrete walking paths and gravel paths that lead to the various elements of play and focal piece called Revolution Cone.
 The site is covered with native landscaping and additional trees will be added to Woven Works Park in Fall 2017 to provide more shade.
-Several volunteer workdays were planned in spring 2016 to get the site ready for plantings to create a Bird, Bee, & Butterfly Garden on the east side of the site near the Muddy Creek stream that flows through a portion of the site.
+Several volunteer workdays were planned in spring 2016 and 2017 to get the site ready for plantings to create a Bird, Bee, & Butterfly Pollinator Garden on the east side of the site near the Muddy Creek stream that flows through a portion of the site.
 Another unique feature of Woven Works Park is the Hops Garden.
 Hops that are used in local breweries have been planted that will intertwine up the cables over time to create an inviting canopy to play hopscotch under.